Wafd Party: Rise

 The Wafd party was an Egyptian nationalist movement that came into existence in the aftermath of World War I. Although it was not the first nationalist group in Egypt, it had the longest lasting impact.
 It was preceded and influenced by smaller and less significant movements which evolved over time into the more modern and stronger nationalist Wafd Party.
 One of these earlier movements was the Urabi Revolt led by Ahmed Urabi in the early 1880s.
 This uprising fought against the ruling powers of the Egyptian Khedive and European interference with Egyptian affairs.
 Saad Zaghloul, the future creator and leader of the Wafd Party, was a follower of Orabi, and participated in the revolt.

 The actual party began taking shape during World War I and was founded in November 1918.
 The original members included seven prominent figures of the Egyptian landed gentry and legal profession, including their leader Saad Zaghloul.
-They presented themselves with Zaghloul as their representative to Reginald Wingate, the British governor in Egypt and requested to represent Egypt at the Paris Peace Conference.
+They presented themselves with Zaghloul as their representative to Reginald Wingate, the British High Commissioner in Egypt and requested to represent Egypt at the Paris Peace Conference.
 They told Wingate that the main goal of the Wafd was the immediate termination of the British occupation of Egypt, but not of their intention to use the Paris Peace Conference to plead their case to the world powers.
-Zaghloul had created a delegation that involved representatives of most of the political and social groups of Egypt.
+Zaghloul had created a delegation (or Wafd in Arabic) that involved representatives of most of the political and social groups of Egypt.
 Since it was full of so many different groups, it could not yet truly be considered a political party but more of a coalition.
 The Wafd had formed a constitution, outlining the ways that they wished to govern Egypt.